tier2tickets/Knowledge-Base/content/customization/assets.rst

 The first configuration that is found matching these critera will be added to the account:

 - the configuration is part of the same company as the user who submitted the ticket
-- the configuration's name OR reference title match the computer hostname
+- the configuration's reference title match the computer hostname
 - the configuration is active